Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 </side-text>

-This might sound like Carol's own problem, but actually there's a klever trick Kirk can do to help!
+This might sound like Carol's own problem, but actually there's a clever trick Kirk can do to help!

 Kirk will actually divide the topic into mini-mailboxes.
 Each member of Team Carol can then be put in charge of one or more of the mini-mailboxes.
-When messages enter the topic, they can be divided into the mini-mailboxes so that the work is effectively divided as evenly as possible across the different consumers.
+When messages enter the topic, they can be distributed into the mini-mailboxes so that the work is effectively divided as evenly as possible across the different consumers.

 As you might have guessed, these "mini-mailboxes" are what Kafka calls **partitions**.